-Cisco College offers a Level I Certification and an Associate in Applied Science Degree.
-The program has three pre-requisites that must be completed prior to acceptance into the program: Medical Terminology and Anatomy and Physiology I & II, all of which are taught at the Abilene Educational Center.
-The programs include hours of clinical observation and experience in the operating room as well as classroom lecture.
-Program cost may include entrance and periodic exam fees, background checks, drug screening, immunizations, health insurance, specialized course supplies or supplements.
+Cisco College offers an Associate in Applied Science Degree.
+The program includes hours of clinical observation and experience in the operating room as well as classroom lecture.
+Program costs may include entrance and periodic exam fees, background checks, drug screening, immunizations, health insurance, specialized course supplies or supplements.
 Please consult the program student handbook for the full schedule of program costs.